numericalalgorithmsgroup/pybobyqa/docs/userguide.rst

 Example: Global Optimization
 ----------------------------
 The following example shows how to use the global optimization features of Py-BOBYQA.
 Here, we try to minimize the Freudenstein and Roth function (problem 2 in J.J.
 Moré, B.S.
 Garbow, B.S. and K.E.
 Hillstrom, Testing Unconstrained Optimization Software, *ACM Trans.
 Math.
 Software* 7:1 (1981), 17-41).
 This function has two local minima, one of which is global.

+Note that Py-BOBYQA only implements a heuristic method, so there are no guarantees it will find a global minimum.
+However, by using the :code:`seek_global_minimum` flag, it is more likely to escape local minima if there are better values nearby.

   .. code-block:: python